Living With Back & Neck Pain, Migraines, Anxiety, or Stress?

 Experience the Pain-Relieving, Stress-Reducing, Benefits of Acupuncture & Chinese Medicine

-Chronic pain gets in your way of enjoying the things you love – playing with your kids or grandkids, exercising, and living you life to the fullest.
+Chronic pain gets in your way of enjoying the things you love – playing with your kids or grandkids, exercising, and living your life to the fullest.

 Taking pain medications, or simply dealing with the pain are not your only options.

-Acupuncture is an effective therapy for all types of pain – back pain, neck pain, muscle pain, fibromyalgia, headaches and more – and it’s both relaxing and restorative.
+Acupuncture, acupressure massage, gua sha, and cupping are effective therapies for all types of pain – back pain, neck pain, muscle pain, fibromyalgia, headaches and more – and it’s both relaxing and restorative.

 Acupuncture has been used for thousands of years and has stood the test of time.
 Also, research studies support that acupuncture works!

 The Naturopathic Doctors at Onyx Integrative offer initial Acupuncture sessions for $125 and follow-up sessions for $70

 Acupuncture isn’t just for pain – it helps with a variety of health conditions as a stand alone treatment or as part of your individualized treatment plan at Onyx Integrative Medicine.